SDPepe/AppArt/summaries/sprint2.md

 This week I worked on implementing the login logic behind the login UI.
 It was quite involved as I had to rewrite part of the LoginService interface and add a few things to the UI.
 I learned to test with espresso.
 Lorenzo worked on the AdViewModel due to the fact the UI was taking me too much time.
 In total I spend a lot more than 8 hours the login implementation and when I decided to work on it I didn't expect that.
 I think hat this week brought me a lot of experience concerning work estimations.
 I did not manage to finish the ViewModel but I will continue to work on it this week.

 ## Carlo
+This week I worked on implementing the User Profile UI and the user update.
+The user can now edit its personal information (e.g. name, age, phone number, gender) and the UI will store the new updated information in a local AppUser.
+Furthermore I refactored the User interface and the AppUser class to meet the new architecture.
+Unfortunately the new features were not merged because tests were missing.
+The goals of next week will be to coordinate with Emilien and Filippo for the defiling menu and the User Profile back-end respectively.
+Furthermore add tests to my implementation and add the possibility of accessing the gallery or the camera to set/modify the profile picture.
+After this I will be able to merge my PR.
+I will also take on a new, maybe smaller, task if necessary.

 ## Émilien (scrum master)